 The Pilot Projects Grant Program is an important component of the Women’s Brain Initiative.
 Each year, the Pilot Projects Grant Program will fund three one-year grants.
-To date, five WBI pilot project awardees have been selected.
+To date, eight WBI pilot project awardees have been selected.
 See below for list of awardees.

 In February 2019, the Women’s Brain Initiative announced the following three awardees: